richclarke0/Djinstagram/readme.md

 |----------|
 |![image info](./screenshot.png)|

-Future enhancements: **There will be none because Django is not that cool.**
+Future enhancements: **It would be cool to be able to delete comments.**